 She began her path as a trainer working with shelter dogs in Rockville, Maryland.
 During this time she achieved a career diploma as a dog obedience instructor from Penn Foster.
 From 2008-2012 Charlotte lived in London, England, where she was training dogs while completing her Bachelors of Science in Animal Management (with honors) from the University of Essex.
 Her specialties included companion animals (dogs), livestock (sheep), and animal behavior.

 In 2012 Charlotte returned to the States and moved to Flint Hill, Rappahannock County, where she resides today with her husband and small mountaintop farm.
-They have goats, chickens, sheep, ducks, a horse, cats, a guinea pig, cockatiel, and several dogs.
+They have goats, chickens, sheep, ducks, a horse, cockatiel, and several dogs.